Hydrogen Fuel Cell Bus Info Page: The “Other” Electric Bus

 Case Studies from Existing Transit Agencies Operating FCEBs

-- SARTA’s Borrow-A-Bus Program: In October, 2018, SARTA CEO, Kirt Conrad, announced the implementation of a one-of-a-kind program that would allow any transit-dependent organization or transit agency the opportunity to borrow one of SARTA’s Zero-Emission Hydrogen Fuel Cell buses at no initial cost.
+SARTA’s Borrow-A-Bus Program: In October, 2018, SARTA CEO, Kirt Conrad, announced the implementation of a one-of-a-kind program that would allow any transit-dependent organization or transit agency the opportunity to borrow one of SARTA’s Zero-Emission Hydrogen Fuel Cell Electric Buses at no initial cost.
 For more information visit: https://www.sartaonline.com/sartas-borrow-a-bus-program

-- Hear from Sunline Transit’s CEO/General Manager Lauren Skiver in this exposé on their fuel cell bus fleet deployment and onsite hydrogen production experience.
-More information on Sunline’s hydrogen fuel cell bus fleet, including a #TransitTuesday Sunline ReFueled webinar recording, go to their Clean Fleet webpage.
+Hear from Sunline Transit’s CEO/General Manager Lauren Skiver in this exposé on their fuel cell electric bus fleet deployment and onsite hydrogen production experience.
+More information on Sunline’s hydrogen FCEB fleet, including a #TransitTuesday Sunline ReFueled webinar recording, go to their Clean Fleet webpage.

 Hydrogen Comes in a Variety of Ways